commandodev/stargate/docs/websockets.rst

 The ``Sec-*`` headers can be ignored for now (these are only the very latest draft of the websocket [ws76]_.
-They will be implemented in a later version of rpz.websocket.
+They will be implemented in a later version of stargate.
 So the headers that matter right now are:

 Client::